Yogoda/Project-Map/README.md

 ### Group nodes

-Provides a visual grouping, no functionality.
+Provides a visual grouping.
 Click on "Add Group" button, then click on graph to create a group node.

-Drag the icon to move the node.
+Drag the icon to move the group and children.
-Press ALT while dragging to move the children at the same time.
+Press ALT while dragging to only move the group node.

 You can resize it with the lower right handle.
-Selected it by dragging a rect and press delete to delete it

 ![Screenshot](screenshots/group_nodes.png)

+### Comment nodes

+Click on "Add Comment" button, then click on graph to create a comment node.

+Use the handle to resize according to the text.
+The handle only appears when hovering the text.

 # Changelog